 If you are about to begin zone 7 grass planting, you’ll need some ideas for attractive ornamental grasses that grow well in your area.
 Here are a few popular zone 7 ornamental grasses to consider.
 For a more extensive list, contact your local extension service.

 Another interesting choice in grass plants for zone 7 is little bluestem (Schizachyrium scoparium).
-It is among the most colorful of the types of zone 7 grass, with silvery blue-green leave blades transforming into hues of orange, red and purple just before winter.
+It is among the most colorful of the types of zone 7 grass, with silvery blue-green leave blades transforming into hues of orange, red, and purple just before winter.
 Little bluestem is a Native American plant.
-It grows to three feet tall (.91 m.) and thrives in USDA zones 4 through 9.
+It grows to 3 feet tall (1 m.) and thrives in USDA zones 4 through 9.

 Blue oat grass (Helictotrichon sempervirens) is an easy-care ornamental grass with a wonderful mounding habit.
-The grass blades are steel-blue and grow to four feet tall (1.2 m.).
+The grass blades are steel-blue and grows to 4 feet tall (1 m.).
 You don’t have to keep your eye on blue oatgrass.
 It isn’t aggressive and will not spread rapidly in your garden.
 Again, you’ll need to give this zone 7 grass full sun and excellent drainage.